 Big Sur Camping: The Best Places to Camp in Big Sur

-We have been camping in Big Sur twice and both trips were over the Thanksgiving holiday.
+We usually visit in either spring or fall as we like to avoid the summer crowds.
 Visiting during this time of year can mean gorgeous sunsets, uncrowded hikes, mild weather during the day and slightly lower temperatures at night.
 However, Big Sur is a great place to camp year round.

 Pfeiffer Big Sur State Park